-Don’t be surprised if when you and your better half take ballroom dance lessons, your partner seems to have an unfair advantage.
+Don’t be surprised if you and your better half take ballroom dance lessons, and your partner seems to have an unfair advantage.
 The truth is, they do if they study martial arts.
-The sport that will help you become a good dancer is Martial Arts.
+The sport that will help you become a better dancer is Martial Arts.

 I’d like to point out that, in fact, the question that’s asked more often is, “Does dancing make me a better ___________?
-(Fill in the blank with your sport of choice.)
+(Fill in the blank with your choice of sport.)

-In any case, my experience with martial artists is that they can very easily transfer the skills they’ve developed in their training.
-This helps them to pick up ballroom dancing more quickly.
+In any case, my experience with martial artists is that they easily transfer their skills to other activities.
+This helps them pick up ballroom dancing very quickly.

 How do ballroom dancing and martial arts help each other?